Intermesh/groupoffice-docs/upgrade.rst

 ````````````````````````````

 1. Make sure you're on the latest 6.2 version.
+2. Make sure you've installed the "customfields" and "search" modules as they
+   will become part of the Group-Office core.
-2. Uninstall the old "groupoffice-com" package:
+3. Uninstall the old "groupoffice-com" package:

    .. code:: bash

       apt-get remove groupoffice-com

-3. Edit /etc/apt/sources.list and remove:
+4. Edit /etc/apt/sources.list and remove:

    .. code:: bash

       deb http://repos.groupoffice.eu/ sixtwo main

-4. Now do a fresh install of the Debian package.
+5. Now do a fresh install of the Debian package.
 But note:

    - When the installer asks to install a database choose "NO".
-   - When the installer asks to replace /etc/groupoffice/config.php, choose "Keep the local version currently installed".
+   - When the installer asks to replace /etc/groupoffice/config.php, choose
+     "Keep the local version currently installed".

 You're all done!